Zvezdan95/vyking-trial/README.md

 ## Seeding the database 🌱

-- Run the seeder: `sudo docker exec -it vyking-trial-web /usr/src/app/seed`
+- Run the seeder: `docker exec -it vyking-trial-web /usr/src/app/seed`

 ## Endpoints 🎯